 Shari now enjoys freelancing in the Southern New Hampshire and Northern Massachusetts area, performing with the New England Flute Orchestra, and teaching flute and piccolo lessons in her home studio, at Tyngsborough High School, at Milford High School, and now at the Nashua Community Music School.
 She also works as a substitute teacher in the Amherst, Merrimack, Milford, and Mont Vernon School Districts.

-My students call me Betsy and I'm available on Wednesdays.
+My students call me Betsy and I teach on Thursdays.

 Ms. Thorpe has performed in Europe on two separate occasions with the American Chamber Winds and the University of New Hampshire Jazz Band.
 She has been 1st clarinetist with the New England Wind Symphony for the past 28 years and performed at First Night in Boston with the clarinet quartet 4 of 1, in which she was a co-founder.
 She also co-founded the saxophone quartet A Gathering of Friends.
 She has been a freelance performer in many venues including theater productions as a woodwind doubler, orchestras, wind symphonies and small ensembles.
 Her teachers include David Martins, David Seiler, John Fullum of the Buffalo Philharmonic, and Craig Nordstrom of the Boston Symphony Orchestra.